magento/devdocs/src/guides/v2.2/design-styleguide/errors-and-messages/errors-and-messages.md

 Use complete sentences and brief, exact, but conversational language.

-1. Avoid pleading or personal pronouns.
+*  Avoid pleading or personal pronouns.
 For example: "you, "please", or "sorry".

-1. Specify what went wrong.
+*  Specify what went wrong.

-1. Tell users how to fix the problem and continue the current task.
-If the problem cannot be resolved online, give users appropriate options to contact us or try again at a later time.
+*  Tell users how to fix the problem and continue the current task.
+If the problem cannot be resolved online, give users appropriate workaround options or support information.

 ### Tone and language